 In 2016 I was a speaker at SNAP (a creative blogger conference) all about WordPress tips, tricks and plugins.
 I wrote a post with a lot of really awesome information in it about that subject so make you you click over and read it.
 I also wrote an e-book on the same subject so if you are interested you can pick that up while you are there!

 So there you have it, all my best blogging resources in one spot!
 Let me know if there is something you’ve been looking for that you just can’t seem to find or figure out, and I’ll do my best to help you out!
-And if you are looking to outsource any of these jobs check out my blog design and consulting page!
+And if you are looking to outsource any of these jobs check out my blog design and consulting site!